blacklightpy/vaultofknowledge/Counter Argument for Who Created God.md

 If it is Krishna, the world is Leela.
 If it is Shiva-Shakthi, the world is Maaya of Shakthi.
 If it is Vishnu, it is his dream.

+But, why doesn't Maya change?
+Can I change it, being Brahman?
+Are there procedures (Tantra, Manifestation)?
+Can they be valid (Tantra, Manifestation), when I was given a reality without it?

+Tell em (Discord):

+As far as Hinduism is concerned, this world is an illusion.
+It's not even a test, it's just an illusion.
+And Brahman alone is real.

+There are those who say All is God, as you guys say that Hindus say that cow is God, etc. They are all misguided.

+There is no concern of what happens after death, because your soul is one.
+Life and death are part of the illusion.
+The self remains.